Iuri Gomes

-Iuri Queli Tomás Medeiros Almeida Gomes (born 11 October 1996) is a Portuguese footballer on Angolan descent who plays for Vila Real as a forward.
+Iuri Queli Tomás Medeiros Almeida Gomes (born 11 October 1996) is a Portuguese footballer who plays for Vila Real as a forward.

-Football career
+Career

 On 21 January 2015, Gomes made his professional debut with Rio Ave in a 2014–15 Taça da Liga match against Académica.

-Personal
+Personal life

 He is a nephew of Gil.
 Gil's son and Iuri's cousin Angel Gomes is in the Manchester United junior system.